Arbazkhan4712/Python-Quarantine-Projects/ReadMe.md

 6. Typing Speed test using a GUI

-7. PDF Book Reader using Voice
+7. PDF Book Reader with Voice Using pyttsx3

 8. Internet Speed Meter GUI